ManticoreGamesInc/platform-documentation/src/tutorials/game_events.md

 task.repeatInterval = 60
 ```

 A task is created that will repeat forever every 60 seconds.
-This task will call the `CheckEventState` function, which will check the game event state.
+This task will call the [CoreGameEventState](/api/enums.md#coregameeventstate) function, which will check the game event state.
 The reason a task is used here, is that you need to still periodically check the game event state to update the `eventActive` variable.
 Eventually the game event will end, and if a server instance continues to stay active after the game event has finished, players would still receive double coins.

 ### Create OnDied Function